hiperwalk/hiperwalk/docs/tutorial/graphs.rst

 ---------------

-Hiperwalk includes classes for well-known specific graphs, such as Line, Cycle, and Lattice.
+Hiperwalk includes classes for well-known specific graphs, such as Line, Cycle, and Grid.
 For a complete list of specific graphs, refer to :ref:`docs_documentation_graph`.